syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 	'Sets the scaling mode for charts.
 	wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal
 	'Creates an instance of the DocToPDFConverter.
-	Dim converter As New DocToPDFConverter()
+	Using converter As New DocToPDFConverter()
 		'Converts Word document into PDF document.
-	Dim pdfDocument As PdfDocument = converter.ConvertToPDF(wordDocument)
+		Using pdfDocument As PdfDocument = converter.ConvertToPDF(wordDocument)
 			'Saves the PDF file to file system. pdfDocument.Save("Sample.pdf")
 			'Closes the instance of document objects.
 			pdfDocument.Close(True)
 			wordDocument.Close()
+		End Using
+	End Using
 End Using
 {% endhighlight %}